-Pour your mixture into a greased square 8×8″ baking dish.
+- Pour your mixture into a greased square 8×8″ square baking dish.

-It’s sweet for my taste.
+- It’s sweet for my taste.
 If you wanted it sweeter you could increase sugar to 3/4 c.
-Sprinkle this crumble on top.
+Pour this over rhubarb mixture.

 Serve topped with ice cream with any remaining crumbs or oats you have left over…or add some more.
 Once it’s lightly browned take it out and allow to cool a bit to solidify.
 Add a scoop of vanilla ice cream on top when serving if you dare!